thoughtless/economic_model/README.md

 A simple economic model based on individual preference ranking.

+Copyright 2014 Paul Cortens.
+All rights reserved.
+Please request permission before using this code anywhere.

 # TODO #

 Find a nice way to represent future leisure time.